doganazcol/doganazcol.github.io/sidekicks.md

   </li>

   <li>
-    While coordinating <strong>Shomit Ghose’s</strong> Applied AI and Data-Driven Business course under the Sutardja Center for Technology and Entrepreneurship, we turned one of our casual chats into a podcast about navigating Silicon Valley in the age of AI.
+    While coordinating <strong>Shomit Ghose’s</strong> Applied AI and Data-Driven Business course under the Sutardja Center for Technology and Entrepreneurship, Shomit and I turned one of our casual chats into a podcast about navigating Silicon Valley in the age of AI.
     Watch it here →
     <a href="https://www.youtube.com/watch?v=JCAKN9mlQWQ" target="_blank">YouTube: Guiding in Silicon Valley in the Age of AI</a>
   </li>